andreydro/ruby-practice/README.md

-Practicing small pieces of Ruby code from "Learn Ruby" book by O`Reilly
+Practicing small pieces of Ruby code from "Learn Ruby" book by O`Reilly and trying tasks from other resources